jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/sheffield-hallam-university.md

 If research data needs to be stored temporarily on portable storage devices, such as laptops in the field or cloud storage, the researcher must ensure that this is done securely and that they comply with the University's policies on electronic data encryption.

-# 3. Archiving
+### 3. Archiving

 3.1.
 Primary research data produced by University researchers that underpin a publication, which are of potential long-term value and/or support a patent application, must be stored centrally and published when possible to ensure good research practice at the University.

 3.2.
 Primary research data, whether in digital or hard copy, may be archived in the SHU Research Data Archive or in an external research data repository.
 Data must be stored for a period at least as long as that required by any funder or sponsor of the research, any publisher of the research or as set out in the University's Research and Knowledge Transfer Records Retention Schedule.

-3.3.
-It is considered good practice to archive all data in a format that will guarantee long-term access and with sufficient metadata to aid discovery to encourage follow-up research.
+3.3.It is considered good practice to archive all data in a format that will guarantee long-term access and with sufficient metadata to aid discovery to encourage follow-up research.
 Researchers must also comply with specific funder data management requirements.

 3.4.
 All data that are retained must be registered with the SHU Research Data Archive, whether they are hosted by the University or maintained elsewhere, even if access to the data is restricted.

-4. Open access
+### 4. Open access

 4.1.
 Researchers must be aware of, and comply with, their funders' requirements for data management including archiving and sharing.
 If applicable, data must be prepared and offered for deposit in an open access data repository within the timeframe stipulated by the funder unless there are valid reasons not to do so.
 The latter could include commercial confidentiality, infringement of intellectual property rights, contractual agreements, ethical, legal or regulatory obligations, or where the cost of doing so would be prohibitive.